ForNeVeR/Cesium/README.md

 $ ./out.exe # only on Windows, run with .NET Framework
 $ mono ./out.exe # run with Mono
 ```

+As inputs, Cesium accepts its own internal `.obj` file format produced by the `-c` option (see below), or standard C source files (normally kept with `.c` file extension, but anything else than `.obj` will be treated as C anyway).

 ### Optional Parameters